-Church Community Builder User Tip: By utilizing our Twexting™ service, your Learn more about the and how to keep groups connected this summer. small group leaders have the freedom to get in touch with every member in a short period of time by sending a text message out to their members.
+Church Community Builder User Tip: By utilizing our Twexting™ service, your Learn more about the and how to keep groups connected this summer. small group leaders have the freedom to reach each member in a short period of time by sending a text message out to their members.
 On top of that, they can create a Twitter account for their group and simultaneously post a tweet along with the text message.

 4. Do a service project together.